On the Structure of Wave Functions in Complex Chern-Simons Theory: Conclusions

 Our investigation raises two main questions.
-The first one concerns the interpretation of the integrality structure of the resummed WKB expansion of the wave function in terms of an enumerative problem, or a BPS counting problem, in the dual supersymmetric theory~\cite{dgg}.
+The first one concerns the interpretation of the integrality structure of the resummed WKB expansion of the wave function in terms of an enumerative problem, or a BPS counting problem, in the dual supersymmetric theory~\cite{dgg}, either directly or potentially exploiting results from the resurgent analysis of the perturbative wave functions performed in~\cite{ggm2}.
 The second one concerns the shape of the wave function obtained by directly evaluating the state integral.
 As highlighted in Section~\ref{sec: stateintegral}, this is enticingly similar to the functional profiles of the ground state wave functions computed in the context of the TS/ST correspondence~\cite{mz-wv, mz-wv2}.
-This observation raises the issue of understanding the AJ conjecture from a purely quantum mechanical point of view.
+This observation raises the issue of understanding the AJ conjecture of~\cite{stavros-aj} from a purely quantum-mechanical point of view.
 The AJ conjecture can be explained, {\it a priori}, as a consequence of the quantization of the classical moduli space described by the $A$-polynomial, as pointed out in~\cite{gukov} and briefly recalled in Section~\ref{sec: theory}.
 However, the precise details of this quantization procedure still need to be fully understood from a physical perspective.
-We know that the quantization is non-trivial and cannot be obtained by simply promoting the classical variables $X, P$ to Weyl operators.
+We know that the quantization is non-trivial and cannot be obtained by simply promoting the classical variables $X$, $P$ to Weyl operators.
 In addition, the classical phase space is not compact, which carries various problems concerning its appropriate quantization.
-From a quantum mechanical angle, in such a situation, we would generically expect to have at most metastable states with complex energies.
+From a quantum-mechanical angle, in such a situation, we would generically expect to have, at most, metastable states with complex energies.
 We are, therefore, tempted to conjecture that the observed non-trivial quantization of the $A$-polynomial is required to obtain a normalizable wave function with precisely zero energy.
 We hope to address this question in the near future.